Fish, Game, etc., Chs. NR 1—

 The third subsection provides the requirements for a credential holder who holds a bachelor's degree would not have had the advance education.
 The requirements include 180 contact hours of substance use disorder education in four subject matter areas (understanding addiction; treatment knowledge; application to practice; and professional readiness) which must include specific content within each subject matter area and 1,000 hours of supervised face-to-face client substance use disorder treatment experience.
 The education could be obtained in the course of earning of the bachelor's degree or in addition to the degree.
 The 1,000 hours of supervised training may have been obtained during or separately of the hours required to obtain the underlying credential.

 The fourth subsection indicates the qualifications for a person who is supervising the person obtaining the training for the specialty.
 The following people are qualified, provided they have knowledge in psychopharmacology and addiction treatment: a licensed marriage and family therapist, a licensed professional counselor, a licensed clinical social worker, a licensed psychologist, a licensed physician, a clinical supervisor as defined by s.
-DHS 75.02 (11) or another individual approved in advance of the training by the board.

 The fifth subsection indicates that at least 6 continuing education hours in substance use disorder must be obtained during each biennial credentialing period.
 This continuing education may be counted toward the continuing education required for the renewal of the underlying credential.